shaneoston/my-store/README.md

    contains products for the store.
 Restore this file via `psql` or if you are on a Mav, via pgAdmin.
 Instructions for restoring a dump can be found
    [here](https://www.postgresql.org/docs/8.1/backup.html#BACKUP-DUMP-RESTORE).  **Be sure you name your database `full_stack_dev` or the app will not work.**
-4. Once restored and your postgres server is running, start the API with `yarn start dev`.
+4. Once restored and your postgres server is running, start the API with `yarn start-dev`.

 After starting the API, clone this repo, run `yarn` and `ng serve`.
 Navigate to `http://localhost:4200/`.